b-jonathan/CSES-Linters-Formatters-Hooks/JS_TS.md

 ---

 ## Example Project Structure

-After following this guide, your project might look like:
+After following this guide, your project might look like one of the following:

+### 1. Pure Monorepo (single app)
 ```
 my-app/
 ├── node_modules/